Q1.How to reset the extender to its factory default settings?

 This can happen for a variety of reasons.
 Please try the methods below to log in again.

 •If your computer is wirelessly connected, make sure that you have connected to the extender’s SSID.

 •If your computer is connected via an Ethernet cable, please make sure that the connection is stable.

-•Make sure your computer is configured as Obtain an IP address automatically and Obtain DNS server address automatically.
+•Make sure your computer is set to obtain an IP address and DNS server address automatically.

 •Verify that http://tplinkrepeater.net is correctly entered in the web browser and press Enter.